hollowdilnik/filtered-widget/README.md

 ![Example](example.png)

 ## Installation
-Put the `FilteredWidget` folder into the `Plugins` folder of you project.
+Put the `FilteredWidget` folder into the `Plugins` folder of your project and build the project.

 ## Usage
 This plugin provides `UFilteredWidgetComponent` and its blueprint child `BP_FilteredWidgetComponent`.